code-with-divyanshu/React_Projects/README.md

 # React Projects and Interview Project(Questions)

-In this i create a 20-react project which generally asked in interviews.
+In this repo i create a 20-react project which generally asked in interviews.

-## Projects
+## List of Projects

 ### Project-1 Accordian(Single & Multiple Selection)